 In recent years, due to high initial capital investment costs and increasing competition from local franchises, Taiwan’s investors have adopted a more conservative attitude toward new foreign franchises.
 To succeed in the Taiwan market, U.S. franchises should provide considerable support to their local partners by implementing best-practices, systems integration, personnel and customer service training, and quality assurance protocols.

 Multi-level marketing has become a lucrative second job for many Taiwan professionals, with revenue per salesperson ranked fourth in the world.
-Recent figures indicate that more than 3 million (13%) of Taiwan’s total population of 23 million work for multi-level sales businesses.
+Recent figures indicate that more than 3.69 million (16%) of Taiwan’s total population of 23 million work for multi-level sales businesses.
+And more than 70% are female.
 These firms mainly specialize in healthcare, skincare, and household products.
 (Source: Fair Trade Commission)

 Foreign investors who wish to establish new enterprises in Taiwan through joint ventures, technical licensing, or other methods must file an application for approval by the Investment Commission (IC) of the Ministry of Economic Affairs (MOEA).
 The IC should issue a decision within two months of receiving a completed application.
 Capital should not be remitted for a joint venture investment until approvals have been obtained.
 Information regarding regulations for approval and consideration of foreign investment or technical cooperation is available at the Investment Commission website.